Devise Profile Usernames

 rails g migration AddSlugToUsers slug:uniq

 This will create a unique slug.
-In our case we are going to use the first and last name fields, and it will create a unique username.
+In our case, we will use the first and last name fields to create a unique username.
 So in my case /users/chuck-smith.
-If this is not unique, maybe there is another "Chuck Smith" in the user table, it will make it unique: /users/chuck-s.
+If this is not unique, maybe there is another "Chuck Smith" in the user table; it will make it unique: /users/chuck-s.

-Next we need to generate friendly_id: rails generate friendly_id, and migrate the database: rails db:migrate.
+Next, we need to generate a ,friendly_id: rails generate friendly_id, and migrate the database: rails db:migrate.

 We use Friendly_Id by extending the User model, and define the :name column, from name_of_person as the slug field: